diskin-lab-chop/pbta-germline-somatic/analyses/bed-intersect/README.md

-# Perform bedtools intersect on WXS region files and filters WXS sample variants for capture region overlap
+# Perform bedtools intersect on WXS region files and filters variants for capture region overlap

 This module pads the PMBB BED calling regions and does an intersection of all bed files to get consensus calling regions for WXS samples.
-The P-LP variants from WXS samples are subsequently filtered for overlap with these consensus calling regions.
+P-LP variants are subsequently filtered for overlap with these consensus calling regions.

 ## Usage